Last updated on January 19, 2023

 I cannot make peace without you.

-President Abbas, I extend my hand, the hand of
+President Abbas, I extend my hand, the hand of Israel in peace.

 I hope that you will grasp that hand.